 The UC Santa Cruz music curriculum is distinctive in developing musicians who integrate scholarship with performance.
-Although this rigorous program primarily addresses Western music, it also incorporates the study of world music cultures in both their art and vernacular traditions.
+Although this rigorous program primarily addresses Western classical music, it also incorporates the study of world music cultures in both their art and vernacular traditions, as well as more modern American traditions such as Jazz.
 Two undergraduate majors are offered: the bachelor of music, which especially develops the student’s attainment in performance, and the bachelor of arts, which cultivates greater breadth in the student’s academic achievement.

 Study and Research Opportunities